 4. Prioritize Customer Service

 Considering all the business recession strategies, prioritizing customer service is considered the most effective way to guarantee long-term stability for a business.
-Customer service is essential to getting repeated sales, and repeated sales are essential for a business to survive during a recession.
+Customer service is essential to getting repeat sales, and repeat sales are essential for a business to survive during a recession.

-Although this can depend on your industry, attracting new customers often costs more than keeping existing customers Realizing this will help your business to become recession proof by channeling your focus on the wants and needs of your existing consumers.
+Although this can depend on your industry, attracting new customers often costs more than keeping existing customers.
+Realizing this will help your business become recession-proof by channeling your focus on the wants and needs of your existing consumers.
 Listen to their concerns and make it a priority to resolve them.
-Accomplish this consumer satisfaction by ensuring that your staff are fully trained on the products or services you’re offering and on customer care.
+Increase consumer satisfaction by ensuring that your staff is fully trained on the products or services you’re offering and on customer care.

 5. Lead by Example

-These 5 Recession Proof Strategies Are Just the Start
+These Five Recession-Proof Strategies Are Just the Start

-When it comes to business recession strategies there are a number of different approaches to take.
+When it comes to business recession strategies, there are several different approaches to take.
 Depending on your business, some will work better than others, but the key is having current economic information and analysis at your fingertips.
-That’s where we can help.
-Stay connected with Monster and you’ll get free access to expert insights, from the latest in economic trends and news, to recruiting advice and strategies.
+Stay connected with Monster and you’ll get free access to expert insights, from the latest in economic trends and news to recruiting advice and strategies.